In stock for immediate shipping.

 - Vampire Circus – get ready for a show like no other, as Hammer weave a unique entry into the vampire horror hall of fame.
 This grotesquely seductive movie is full of strange ideas and images, so join us as we cross through the Mirror of Life…

 - Cinema skeletons – there’s nothing like a spooky skeleton to create a macabre mood, and horror cinema is full of them.
-From carnival creeps to dusty old bones, there’s a whole crypt-ful of rattling bones that have shaped the atmosphere of our favourite movies.
+From carnival creeps to dusty old bones, there’s a whole crypt-ful of rattling relics that have shaped the atmosphere of our favourite movies.

 - Michael Ripper – always a welcome presence in Hammer’s many worlds of gothic horror, this skilled actor brought a unique sparkle to each of his performances.
 We look at his life, his legacy and his important place in the Hammer Horror story.